Papua New Guinean.

-I believe films are where we negotiate our humanity.
+I believe films and series are where we negotiate our humanity.
 They connect us.

-I've worked in the industry for 20 years, mainly in Australia and New Zealand as an award-winning promo (trailer) producer, director, and editor.
-I've also written and directed shorts and commercials.
+I've worked in the industry for 20 years, mainly in Australia and New Zealand as an award-winning television promo (trailer) producer, director, and editor.
+I've also written and directed short films and commercials.

 The short film I directed, produced, wrote and illustrated, BLUE WILLOW, screened at the Berlin Film Festival and over 27 festivals worldwide.

 The writer has a very strong voice and professional style.
 I especially liked the writer's ability to put the audience into a superior position.